 In the past, the most conventional way to replace or repair a deteriorated sanitary sewer line was to close the street and dig it up until the underground line was exposed.
 In the past ten years, a more cost effective and less invasive way has been developed: lining the line.
-During this period the Marshfield Wastewater Utility has been using this method to eliminate clearwater entry into it's sanitary sewer system.
+During this period the Marshfield Wastewater Treatment Facility has been using this method to eliminate clearwater entry into it's sanitary sewer system.
 This clearwater comes from groundwater and storm water that finds its way into the sanitary sewer system through these deteriorated, leaking lines.
 A contractor is hired to perform this lining.
 A typical project will identify and line about 20,000 ft.
 The cost of the project is approximately $500,000.
 The main benefit in lining is that it eliminates the need to excavate the city street.
 Street excavation causes traffic disruption and may take weeks to complete.
 In fact, only about 10 lines or less per year could be completed utilizing this method, and it would take nearly six years to complete versus two months utilizing the lining method.
 The cost to excavate and replace 20,000 feet of line would be over $3,000,000.
 Thus, the City of Marshfield is saving sewer users over $2,500,000 in costs any year it completes these projects.

 Lining begins by measuring a sock-like fabric impregnated with a resin compound.